 Update: Philips has confirmed at a recent event that it is looking to use LG's OLED panels in its next generation of TVs.
 We should keep an eye out at the IFA show later in the year to see Philips join LG and Panasonic in the OLED TV game.
 Philips has also proclaimed the death of 3D...

-If you're looking to buy a new television this year then chances are you're after an Ultra HD TV.
+If you're looking to buy a new television this year then chances are you're after a 4K Ultra HD TV.
 Ultra HD is the new buzzword in TV tech, and these sets can deliver sharper, crisper, high-fidelity visuals than are possible at a measly 1080p.

 Every manufacturer is now lining up to offer you a 4K UHD TV.
 But where it was once almost a content-less gimmick, limited to showfloor showreels, more and more UHD movies and TV shows are becoming available from the likes of Amazon Prime Instant Video and Netflix.

-Ultra HD Blu-rays will be on sale just after the holidays this year, Samsung offers a UHD content pack with its TVs, and Netflix and Amazon are now set up to deliver 4K content online to their premium subscribers.
+Ultra HD Blu-rays will be on sale early this year, Samsung offers a UHD content pack with its TVs, and Netflix and Amazon are now set up to deliver 4K content online to their premium subscribers.

 There are also a host of broadcasters testing out live UHD content, with BT Sport already sending 4K Premier League football down its pipes.

 But Ultra HD isn't just about that 3840 x 2160 resolution.

 And it doesn't have to cost the earth to get on the Ultra HD rollercoaster either.

 Here's our pick of the best 4K TVs in the world today, from the wallet-busting 65-inch beasts to the best 48-inch TV we've ever seen.